Sobeston/zig.guide/chapter-1.md

 Like enums, structs may also contain functions and declarations.

-Structs have the unique property that when given a pointer to a struct, one level of dereferencing is done automatically when accessing fields.
-Notice how in this example, self.x and self.y are accessed in the swap function without needing to dereference the self pointer.
+Structs have a couple of unique properties to make them easier to work with.
+First, when accessing fields from a pointer to a struct, one level of dereferencing is done automatically.
+Second, when calling a method from an instance of a struct, a pointer to that instance is passed as the first argument to the function.
+Notice how in the example below, the swap() function accesses self.x and self.y using a pointer to `Stuff` without needing to dereference that pointer, and the `thing.swap()` call doesn't explicitly pass a pointer in.
+This call is functionally identitcal to (and could be replaced by) `Stuff.swap(&thing)`, being able to call the method from the instance is just for convenience.

 ```zig
 const Stuff = struct {